peterjobes/jekyll-now/_posts/2020-04-27-It-was-the-world-to-me.md

 ---
 layout: post
 title: It was the world to me
-image: seatosummit3.jpg
+image: chopwell-1.jpg
-alt: Feet above the clouds on the summit of Pico del Cielo
+alt: Trees in Chopwell Woods
 categories: [Adventures]
 tags: [Adventures, Training, Fell and trail running]
 ---